 Campus Conservation Nationals

 Case Western Reserve is just getting into the game with Campus Conservation Nationals [link removed due to defunct website] (CCN), a national initiative to encourage students to reduce water and energy consumption.
 In 2015, the Office for Sustainability and the Student Sustainability Council pitted campus residence hall areas each other to reduce their energy usage: Northside, Northwest and Southside.
 Students were encouraged to pledge to take energy saving actions and the results were tracked by area and displayed via an online dashboard.
-Southside won by reducing their energy consuption 12%, winning not only a trophy and glory but also a new water filling station for the common areas in the South Residential Village halls!
+Southside won by reducing their energy consumption 12%, winning not only a trophy and glory but also a new water filling station for the common areas in the South Residential Village halls!
 This event has now morphed into our Annual Campus Res Hall Energy Contest.

 Sustainability Pre-Orientation Adventure